doublesecretagency/craft-googlemaps/docs/getting-started/README.md

 # Getting Started

-:::warning BETA Installation Instructions
+## BETA Installation Instructions

 **For users of the beta plugin,** please follow these instructions:

+:::warning How to Install
+1. Unzip `googlemaps-beta.*.zip`.
-1. Create a folder in your project root called `beta`.
+2. Create a folder in your project root called `beta`.
-2. Unzip `googlemaps-beta.*.zip` into the new `beta` folder.
+3. Move `craft-googlemaps` into the new `beta` folder.
-3. Add these items to your `composer.json` file:
+4. Add these items to your `composer.json` file:

 ```js
     "require": {